 Contributions made between January 1 and April 15 of one year for the previous year are called prior-year contributions.

 One of the benefits of contributing to a Traditional IRA is that the contribution may be tax deductible.
 Whether a contribution or a portion of a contribution is deductible depends on active participation (participating in or receiving contributions) in an employer-sponsored retirement plan, marital status, and modified adjusted gross income (MAGI).

 IRA Deductibility Phase-Out Ranges for Active Participants

 Yes.
 Traditional IRA owners are permitted to make nondeductible IRA contributions if they are not eligible for a tax deduction or if they choose to not take a deduction.
-The combined total of deductible and nondeductible contributions cannot exceed the annual contribution limit of $5,500 for 2015 and for 2016, plus catch-up contributions if eligible, or 100 percent of earned income, whichever is less.
+The combined total of deductible and nondeductible contributions cannot exceed the annual contribution limit of $6,000, plus catch-up contributions if eligible, or 100 percent of earned income, whichever is less.
 IRA owners track their nondeductible IRA contributions by filing Form 8606, Nondeductible IRAs, with their federal income tax returns.

 IRA owners may wish to move their IRAs from one financial organization to another.
 Transfers and rollovers are two methods of moving assets from one IRA to another IRA of the same type.

 A transfer is a direct movement of assets between like IRAs.
 A transfer generally is from one financial organization to another financial organization, but may occur between IRAs at the same financial organization.
 Although IRA owners direct the asset transfer, they do not have actual receipt of the assets.
 An IRA owner may make an unlimited number of transfers in a year.
 The transfers may be for all or any part of an IRA balance.
 Transfers are not reported to the IRS.